 Under his guidance, the Gulls have produced the USTFCCCA National Indoor Track Athlete of the Year in 2010, five USTFCCCA Mideast Region Track and Field Athletes of the Year, the CAC Athlete of the Year in 2005 (Derrick Washington), 2007 (Sam Singleton), 2008 (Delannie Spriggs), 2009 (Brandon Fugett), 2010 (Corey Beebe and Lindsey Metzler), 2011 (Chelsea Tavik and Jay Drenner), 2012 (Chelsea Tavik), 2013 (Chelsea Tavik), and 2014 (Luke Campbell) and the CAC Rookie of the Year in 2004 (Ruth Hedrick and Marcus Tines), 2005 (Casey McInerny), 2006 (Josh Michael), 2007 (Victoria Lawson and Quentin Briscoe), 2009 (Jennifer Houghton), 2010 (Chelsea Tavik), 2011 (Ryan Jackson), 2012 (Richard Newman), 2013 (Luke Campbell), and 2014 (Zach White).
 Jones has helped pilot the men to the CAC title 10 times in 2004, 2005, 2006, 2007, 2008, 2009, and 2010, 2012, 2013, and 2014 and the women to CAC championships four times in 2010, 2011, 2012, and 2013.

-Over the past 12 seasons (2000-2011) Salisbury has had 175 men and 193 women recognized as All-Capital Athletic Conference performers, this includes 191 CAC individual champions.
+From 2000-2011 Salisbury has had 175 men and 193 women recognized as All-Capital Athletic Conference performers, this includes 191 CAC individual champions.
 Salisbury has broken several school records, numerous student-athletes have reached the qualifying standards for the NCAA National Championships, 17 have earned All-American status, and five individual were NCAA national champions.

 Continuing a history of academic success, the 2011 SU men’s and women's squads earned All-Academic honors and in 2010 the men’s team was named the National Outdoor Scholar Team of the Year from the USTFCCCA.
 The teams’ cumulative grade point averages consistently rank among the best in the nation.